Robyn L. Coburn – BCA (Hons)

 Sometimes the dolls represent a particular archetype from mythology, or literary character.
 Sometimes they embody an idea, like Wisdom.
 I like to meld images and motifs from many different cultures into my dolls and figurative sculptures.
 My favorite part is always the beading and embroidery.
 Each of my dolls is an individual.
 Here is a blog post answering the top five frequently asked questions.

 But I also like industrial, aged and rusted textures, that all work well with recycled and upcycled materials.
 I’ve been a confirmed “greenie” since the late 1980’s when I worked for Greenpeace.
-Nowadays I write a regular column for the website of Natural Life Magazine about environmentally sound crafting called “Crafting for a Greener World”.
+I wrote a regular column for the website of Natural Life Magazine about environmentally sound crafting called “Crafting for a Greener World”.

 So now what I want to do is help you remember your own inherent creativity – it’s in there and it’s not just related to the arts.
 I want you to regain the same kind of self-confidence you had when you were a little kid – grabbing a crayon or a handful of mud – and making discoveries and loving the process as well as the results.
+Keep playing!

 ~ Robyn Coburn email@example.com